au-research/FAIR-data-101-training/README.md

 ### Past versions

 #### FAIR Data 101 Express
 The second version of this online course was delivered between 7 September to 2 October 2020.
 The total time commitment for participants was 12 hours over 4 weeks.
-Read the short description of contents and how the course can be run in the [FAIR-101-v2](./fair-101-v2.md).
+Read the short description of contents and how the course can be run in [FAIR-101-v2](./fair-101-v2.md).

 #### FAIR Data 101
 The first version of this online course was delivered between 11 May to 26 June 2020.
 The total time commitment for participants was 16 hours over 8 weeks.
-Read the short description of contents and how the course can be run in the [FAIR-101-v1](./fair-101-v1.md).
+Read the short description of contents and how the course can be run in [FAIR-101-v1](./fair-101-v1.md).

 ## Learning objectives
 * Discuss the concept of FAIR data and its application in research